Emergent Poets III

 Walker Art Center, April 29, 2010

 A stunning and moving performance of Souls of the Labadie Tract by Howe and Grubbs kept the audience mesmerized.
 This unique collaboration combined soundscapes and word meditations on the Labadist sect which occupied territory in Maryland in the early 1700s before being scattered to the wind.
-View the performance now at the Walker Channel.
+View the performance now.
 See pictures from this event HERE.

 A Celebration of Midwestern Poetry